 Both varieties of frigate bird you might encounter are better suited for flight than walking on land.
 Their short legs and small feet, combined with a massive wing to body weight ratio, result in an awkward gait.
 Magnificent frigate birds are typically 89-114 cm (35-45 inches) in length, while the great frigate bird averages 85 to 105 cm (33-41 inches).
 The magnificent frigate bird also has a slightly larger wingspan, up to 244 cm (96 inches) to the great frigates 205 to 230 cm (80-90 inches).
 In both species, the females are slightly larger than the males.

 Where to Spot a Frigate bird in the Galapagos

 You’ll have ample opportunity to spot frigate birds on your Galapagos vacation, so keep your camera ready.
 Both species are known kleptoparasites, so watch for them swooping in from high above the surface of the ocean to steal their next snack from other seabirds!

 North Seymour Island is a passenger favorite landing site on Day 6 of the 21-day Galápagos and Antarctica: Equator to Pole expedition and is a sure place to witness the frigate’s red gular pouch in all its glory.
 You’ll also have the opportunity to visit North Seymour on the 10-day Galápagos Expedition: Darwin’s Playground, Central and North cruise.

 Contact an experienced Polar Travel Adviser today to discover other unique and diverse species you may encounter on our Galapagos Islands tours!

-Photos courtesy of Ecuador’s Ministry of Tourism, International Expeditions and Hans Lagerweij.
+Photos courtesy of Ecuador’s Ministry of Tourism, and International Expeditions.